Explore the Positive Effects of Technology for Your Students

 - Create a social presence to join online communities such as professional learning communities (PLC)

 - Use digital applications for teaching and learning

 - Apply the "Flipped Classroom" model of learning

 - Create lessons and reflect upon curriculum choices that highlight digital tools for teaching and learning

 Number of Units: 2.0 graduate level extension credit(s) in semester hours

-Who Should Attend: This course provides continuing education for K-12 educators as well as other school professionals that want to be informed on STEAM teaching.
+Who Should Attend: This course provides continuing education for K-12 educators as well as other school professionals, including higher education faculty, that want to be informed on STEAM teaching.

 Course Materials: There is no textbook requirement for this course.

 Applies Towards the Following Certificate(s), Professional Programs and Series

 - STEAM Teaching for Tomorrow's Innovators Certificate : Courses - Enroll in Individual Courses, or Earn a Certificate with Required Courses (8 Units)